Subscribe to our newsletter!

 Once Google has crawled a site, they index it – basically, like categorizing a book at the library.
 Just like librarians shelve books based on author or genre, Google indexes content according to subject and quality level.

 SEO companies regularly tell their clients that they want to get them to the top of the search results – and no wonder, because a #1 ranking does receive the highest percentage of clicks for a given search, around 42 percent.
 The 10th result on the first page of the search results actually gets 14 times FEWER CLICKS than the first result.
 Wow.
-This obviously means that a No. 1 ranking can often have a huge impact on business success.
-Thanks to Aaron Wall of SEOBook and his great blog post with extensive research on what a No. 1 ranking is worth.
+This means that a No. 1 ranking can often have a huge impact on business success.

 Our goal for our clients is to be at the top of the list, but generally, the first page is a more realistic goal.
 Even being on the first page is an honor.
 The first page garners about 90 percent of all clicks, while the second page only earns about 10 percent.
 When was the last time you went to page two of the results for an answer to your question?

 Well, simply searching your brand name and the keywords you’re targeting are a start – and then scroll through the search results and see if you can find yourself.
-There are also several great (and free, for a limited number of searches) tools that you can use to check how valuable Google sees your site as being.
+There are also several great tools that you can use:

 It’s tough when your site’s not performing well in the search results, but you have a few options: